oceanwp/ocean-extra/readme.txt

 == Changelog ==

 = 1.6.4 =
+- Fixed: Missing Dependencies script 'butterbean'
 - Fixed: Updated Mailchimp API
-- Fixed: Missing Dependencies script 'butterbean'
 - Added: SEO Improvement - added "noopener noreferrer" tags when link opens in a new tab: Custom Links, About Me, Social Icons, Contact Info.
 - Added: Accessibility Improvement - aria labels with warnings when link opens in a new tab: Custom Links, About Me, Social Icons, Contact Info.
 - Added: Accessibility Improvement - aria-hidden on icons for following widgets: About Me, Social Icons, Contact Info.
 - Added: Option to add a 'nofollow' link rel to following widgets: Custom Links, About Me, Social Icons, Contact Info.
-- Added: New options to the Instagram Widget.
-- Fixed: Instagram Widget - incorrect link target on images display.
-- Fixed: Instagram Widget - avatar image only displaying square radius if position set to After Images.

 = 1.6.3 =
 - Fixed: Uncaught ReferenceError: butterbean is not defined